Twin Cities, Gemini

 “They were there,” he stated.

-Cadence could tell that the other woman was reaching out with her mind in an attempt to increase their synchronization.
+Cadence could tell that Atienna was reaching out in an attempt to increase their synchronization.
 Cadence was, however, in no state to let her own erratic thoughts and feelings be known even more so to the others so she tried her best to pull away.

-Shrugging, Cadence offered a lopsided grin: “Well, it obviously ain’t all sunshine and rainbows but we’re all in one piece, ey?”
+Shrugging, Cadence offered a half-grin: “Well, it obviously ain’t all sunshine and rainbows but we’re all in one piece, ey?”

-“You three were involved in the same incident involving the same Specialist,” Werner stated, glancing in between them.
-“Rather, an incident involving ELPIS.”
-His lips tipped downwards slightly.
+“You three were involved in the same incident involving the same Specialist,” Werner stated.
+“An incident involving ELPIS.”
+His lips tipped downwards.
 “No, leaders of an ELPIS sect.
 The fortunate news is that neither of you were their targets.”

-“Leaders…” Atienna frowned gently in thought.
+“Leaders…” Atienna frowned in thought.
 “From what I have read about the Ophiuchian language, words like ‘theta,’ ‘beta,’ and ‘omicron’ are actually letters in the Ophiuchian alphabet.”
-She turned to study the peacekeeper.
+She turned to study Jericho.
 “Is that the case, Jericho?
 Did you recognize any of the leaders Cadence saw?
 Perhaps… would you be able to guess what their next move would be?”

 “Yes.
 It is the alphabet.”
 Jericho stared blankly at her.
 “I am not sure about your other questions.
 Theta was the name of the one who took me in.
 She was a woman.
 She died six months after I met her.”

-The silhoutte of a hodded white figure extending a hand flashed into Cadence’s mind The heat of the beating sun paired with the tattoo that glowed on the left side of the person’s face became burned into her retinas.
+The silhouette of a white hooded figure extending a hand flashed into Cadence’s mind.
+The heat of the beating sun paired with the tattoo that glowed on the right side of the person’s face became burned into her retinas.

 “I didn’t recognize any of the ones Cadence saw.
 But their names, I recognized.
 I knew someone named Tau.
+Briefly.
 It was not the commissario.
 It was someone else.”
-He shook his head once.
+Jericho shook his head once.
 “I have no information.
 I only took orders.
 Missions.”

 Werner glanced at him.

-Cadence didn’t think it was possible, but with each word, Jericho’s face became more and more expressionless.
+With each word, Jericho’s face became more and more stolid.
 His answers were more stilted than usual too.
 It was eerie.

 Atienna seemed to stiffen at this, and guilt rolled out from her like a wave.
 “I’m sorry, Jericho.
 I didn’t mean to be so forward.”
 She placed a hand on his arm.
 “Alice will be alright.
 You will be alright.”